 “Gaming the Tax Code” Hearing Yields No Winners

-In his fourth Congressional hearing into the economic benefits - or lack thereof - of taxpayer-subsidized stadiums, Rep. Dennis Kucinich (D-Ohio) summoned to Washington the masterminds of America's most expensive stadium: the Yankees' new palace going up in the South Bronx.
-There was Randy Levine, President of the Yankees; Seth Pinksy, President of the New York City Economic Development Corporation; Martha Stark, Commissioner of the New York City Department of Finance defending the project.
-Also testifying was Assembly Member Richard Brodsky who as Chairman of the state's Assembly Committee on Corporations, Commissions and Authorities is conducting an investigation into the use of public financing for the project.
+In his fourth Congressional hearing into the economic benefits – or lack thereof – of taxpayer-subsidized stadiums, Rep. Dennis Kucinich (D-Ohio) summoned to Washington the masterminds of America’s most expensive stadium: the Yankees’ new palace going up in the South Bronx.
+There they were Randy Levine, President of the Yankees; Seth Pinksy, President of the New York City Economic Development Corporation; Martha Stark, Commissioner of the New York City Department of Finance.
+Also testifying was Assembly Member Richard Brodsky who as Chairman of the state’s Assembly Committee on Corporations, Commissions and Authorities is conducting an investigation into the use of public financing for the project.

 If attendees (yours truly sat in) and web watchers (see www.fieldofschemes.com and www.atlanticyardsreport for the play by play) expected the hearing to clarify how the Yankees project - considered by many the murkiest deal in recent New York history – got a bundle of bond financing, they came away disappointed.

-Kucinich, as chair of the Subcommittee on Domestic Policy, sought to clear up the confusion surrounding what he and Brodsky claim are wildly different property assessments for the new stadium ranging from $46 to $275 per square foot given to federal agencies by the city.
-Kucinich and Brodsky are probing if the city's Finance Commissioner may have been pressured by Mayor Bloomberg's economic development officials to push for the higher assessment, which enabled $942 million in public financing for the stadium with another at least $350 million more in "completion bonds" expected shortly.
+Kucinich, as chair of the Subcommittee on Domestic Policy, sought to clear up the confusion surrounding what he and Brodsky claim are wildly different property assessments for the new stadium ranging from $46 per square foot to $275 per square foot given to federal agencies by the city.
+The officials suspect the city’s Finance Commissioner may have been pressured by Mayor Bloomberg’s economic development officials to push for the higher assessment, which enabled $942 million in public financing for the stadium with another at least $350 million more in “completion bonds” expected shortly.